 Air travel behavior is now more mobile and identity-driven.
 IATA's 2025 Global Passenger Survey highlights rising digital behavior across booking and payment flows, including growth in digital wallet usage (IATA survey).

-That means airport and near-airport rental customers increasingly expect:
+This suggests that some airport and near-airport customers may expect:

 - Faster handoff with fewer repeated document checks.